Religious Discrimination: Everything You Need to Know

 The law also demands that employees are reasonably accommodated in their religious beliefs and activities.
-However if the practice creates an “undue” difficulty on their employer, the employer can refuse to accommodate.
+However, if the practice creates an “undue” difficulty on their employer, the employer can refuse to accommodate.
 Methods of accommodation include being flexible with schedules as well as switching around employees and shifts.

-Title VII also makes it so that the treatment of all employees must be similar in regards to religion.
+Title VII also makes it so that the treatment of all employees must be similar in regard to religion.
 People of a certain faith cannot be treated better or worse because of that faith.

-Furthermore, if an employee reports religious discrimination they cannot be retaliated against by the employer.
+Furthermore, if an employee reports religious discrimination, they cannot be retaliated against by the employer.

 States also have a variety of their own laws that bar religious discrimination, such as making stricter accommodation standards.
 These protections may often be stronger than the ones in Title VII.

 What is the Religious Freedom Restoration Act, or RFRA?